Last week I left you with a preview picture for today’s post about our hike to Glymur. Now I am here to explain that look of terror on my face!

 To start the hike you walk through a rock, or a cave whatever you want to call it.

+Okay so far so good.
 After walking through the cave you come down to a beautiful river.
 Silly me for thinking we would be having a peaceful walk along the river.

+Pretty right?
 We walked along the river for about ten minutes enjoying the views and then the fun began.

 When the trail ended at this unstable log H didn’t even hesitate before crossing over.
 I happen to be a bit more cautious about walking across freezing cold rivers on a wobbly log and took some time to be convinced to try crossing over.

 It took me awhile to make my way across the log.
+This is my I can’t believe I survived that face.
+Always the drama queen.

 After that exciting adventure we started our climb up the mountain.
 We hiked for probably 45 minutes up some steep hill sides but I didn’t even care, the views were amazing.

+It felt like you could see over the entire country!
 I love all the different elements you see, rugged mountain ranges, the river and the ocean in the distance, Iceland is always full of natural beauty.
 When we finally reached the waterfall it made the entire exhausting experience so worth it.

 Our hike to Glymur is by far my favorite hike I have done here in Iceland.
 Not only did we see some beautiful views but we have a pretty good story to tell about our adventure as well.

 Two weeks after this trip I left Iceland and headed back to Oregon for the summer.
-After working an extremely boring office job and being away from H for 3 months we were reunited that September and took off on a month-long backpacking trip through Europe together.
+After working an extremely boring office job and being away from H for 3 months we were reunited that September and took off on a month long backpacking trip through Europe together.

 Next week we will be back in Paris where our Euro trip began.
 I can’t wait to start sharing all our pictures and stories from that trip with you all!